Custom ROM List

 The HavocOS equivalent for GZOSP ROMs, with a slogan claiming "Custom ROM Redefined".
 So far, the only thing it actually did was make it a slog to set up the ROM to my preferences.
 Also, starting with A11, some maintainers began releasing Goolag-only builds & aren't forced to also release the Vanilla variant, dragging it to Limbo & signaling the start of its downfall.
 And, with the 6.0 release, all hopes for Project Xtended are crushed as the devs included a SELinux switcher.
 Development was appparently paused in 14/4/2022 (archive).

-28/12/2022 Update : They seem to have returned to the act, complete with their lack of Vanilla/GApps enforcement.
+28/12/2022 Update : They seem to have returned to the scene, complete with their lack of Vanilla/GApps enforcement.

 ReloadedOS